jexia/docs/docs/realtime/Protocol.md

 The WebSocket API provides means to receive events on change resources (that the JWT has access to).

+## Before you start
+1. Create a User/API key.
+2. Log In providing valid credentials and method (check [here](../auth/README.md) for documentation).
+3. Create some resources with WebApp or management API.
+4. Make sure that User/API key you are going to use has all required permissions (policies) on the resources, create policies if not.

 ## Connecting to the WebSocket API

 Build the URL according to the template below: